kgiszewski/LearnUmbraco7/README.md

 ##Style Guide##

 For now the style is fairly undecided.
 The book currently uses markdown along with GitHub flavored markdown.
-All files created will need to have the `.md` extension.
+All text files created will need to have the `.md` extension.
+Images should be high quality and be in JPG, GIF or PNG formats.

 If you are not familiar with markdown, please use these references:

 * https://help.github.com/articles/markdown-basics/
 * https://help.github.com/articles/github-flavored-markdown/

-##So what should I contribute?##
+##So what should you contribute?##
 Each chapter and section will have TODO lists associated with them as well as general outlines of future content.
 Feel free to tackle any of those or submit other TODOs.